-For HOME-assisted units not subject to the resale provision per HOME program regulations, the recapture provision will be used, i.e., where only direct homebuyer assistance is provided and/or where direct homebuyer assistance is provided in addition to a development subsidy and the total amount of HOME program assistance does not exceed the HOME program per unit subsidy limit for the Minneapolis/St. Paul/Bloomington, MN-WI metropolitan statistical area.
+For HOME-assisted units not subject to the resale provision per HOME program regulations, the recapture provision will be used, i.e., where only direct homebuyer assistance is provided and/or where direct homebuyer assistance is provided in addition to a development subsidy and the total amount of HOME program assistance does not exceed the HOME program per unit subsidy limit.
 Recapture provisions ensure that the City recoups all or a portion of the direct homebuyer assistance if the housing unit does not continue to be the principal residence of the household for the duration of the affordability period.
 The affordability period is based upon the total amount of direct homebuyer assistance provided through HOME program funding (including program income) as described in Table 1.
-The City, when applying the recapture provision, will permit a subsequent homebuyer to assume the HOME program assistance, subject to all HOME program requirements for the remainder of the period of affordability, if the subsequent homebuyer is low-income (60 to 80 percent AMI), and no additional HOME program assistance is provided.
-City staff will review all documents provided for underwriting by the first mortgage lender to ensure affordability (i.e., successful homeownership), ensure compliance with City underwriting guidelines.
-Additional documentation may be required for the City to make its determination.
+The City, when applying the recapture provision, will permit a subsequent homebuyer to assume the HOME program assistance, subject to all HOME program requirements for the remainder of the period of affordability, if the subsequent homebuyer is low-income (at or below 80 percent AMI), and no additional HOME program assistance is provided.

-The level of direct home buyer assistance will be based on an evaluation of the buyer's individual need and consider the household's income, debts, etc., according to the City's underwriting guidelines and will not exceed HOME program per unit subsidy limits for the Minneapolis/St. Paul/Bloomington, MN-WI metropolitan statistical area.
+The level of direct home buyer assistance will be based on an evaluation of the buyer's individual need and consider the household's income, debts, etc., according to the City's underwriting guidelines and will not exceed HOME program subsidy per unit subsidy limits.
 HOME program assistance will be utilized for down payment, closing cost assistance, or to enhance mortgage affordability.
 Direct homebuyer assistance will not exceed \$5,000.
 All funds will be in the form of a five (5) year forgivable loan.
 The loan will be forgiven for each full year of the affordability period that the initial buyer uses the home as a principal residence, or 20 percent per year will be forgiven.
 The recaptured amount will be based on the length of time the initial buyer has maintained the home as a principal residence and will not exceed net proceeds, see Table 5.